- ABOUT US

 Publication Location: Brattleboro, Vermont

-Scholarship benefits apply to SIT Low-Residency and Global Master’s Degrees
+Scholarship benefits apply to SIT Part-time Hybrid and Global Master’s Degrees

 FOR IMMEDIATE RELEASE